Originally posted on 1/6/19 on Zoot580.blogspot.com.

 But do NOT forget or neglect the REAL people and land that this project represents.
 Give love to Mother Africa!
 Do your research.
 Talk to people from the various nations of this fabulous continent.
 Use your local library, google and watch the History and Travel channels to your advantage and learn what’s out there, just waiting for you to behold.

 Oh, and please, PLEASE think twice before asking Black Panther star, Chadwick Boseman to position his arms in the iconic “Wakanda Forever” pose.
 As accommodating as he has been and continues to be, I’m sure he’s quite tired of doing it.

 And I can’t blame him.
-Just like Robert Englund is, making imaginary “Freddy Krueger” claws, Macaulay Culkin, slapping his cheeks and screaming like he did in “Home Alone” or expecting R&B recording artist, Chante’ Moore to kiss you passionately for hours- (Oops.
+Just like Robert Englund, making imaginary “Freddy Krueger” claws, Macaulay Culkin, slapping his cheeks and screaming like he did in “Home Alone” or expecting R&B recording artist, Chante’ Moore to kiss you passionately for hours- (Oops.
 Sorry.
 Wrong fantasy-to-reality moment).